1. All in one Presets

 1. Color Brushes

 Installing the presets and brushes included in this bundle is very easy.
 Learn how to do it below with our very easy to understand instructional tutorials.

-You can also read our written tutorial on how to install Lightroom brushes.
+Please refer to our written tutorial on how to install Lightroom brushes here.

 We have included images in all the tutorials too so as to make it as intuitive and easy to follow as possible.